osmond-lab/eeb314/docs/lectures/lecture-04.md

 ## 1. Review of Hardy-Weinberg
 <hr>

-In Lecture 2 we saw that in the absence of selection, one round of random union among gametes (equivalently, random mating among diploids) causes the frequency of diploid genotypes at a locus with two alleles, $A$ and $a$, to become
+In Lecture 2 we saw that one round of random union among gametes (equivalently, random mating among diploids) causes the frequency of diploid genotypes at a locus with two alleles, $A$ and $a$, to become

 - $AA$: $p^2$
 - $Aa$: $2pq$